cainelli/cainelli.github.io/content/resume.md

 #### System Administrator – Fiscaltech 2008/10 – 2010/10

-Deployed and maintained Linux services running in over ten offices spread out to the state of São Paulo.
-File server, proxies, email, webservers, vpn connections and ITSM was some of them.
+Deployed and maintained Linux services running in over ten offices.
+File server, proxies, email, webservers, vpn connections and ITSM was some of the services I implemented.

 ## Education